-Believe it or not, when Nutracheck started in 2005 the App store did not exist and phone Apps were not as we know them.
-The Nutracheck Java App launched on 21st February 2005 and broke new ground as the UK's first combined online and mobile diet service.
-Today it's easy to download Apps from the App Store for your phone or tablet, but if you wanted a diet App a decade ago, it was somewhat more complicated water obstacle.
+Believe it or not, when Nutracheck started in 2005, the App Store did not exist.
+The Nutracheck Java App launched on 21st February 2005 and broke new ground as the UK's first combined mobile and online food diary service.
+Today it's easy to download Apps from the App Store for your phone or tablet, but if you wanted a diet App a decade ago, it was somewhat more complicated.

-Now there are two main phone operating systems - Android and iPhone - but 10 years ago, your phone more than likely ran on software developed by your phone manufacturer, so there were lots of different operating systems we had to make the Nutracheck App work on.
-To download Apps 'back in the day', not only would there be a comprehensive 'is your phone compatible' list to read through, but you'd also have to go through the rigmarole of figuring out how to download and install a Java app onto your phone.
-Thankfully things are a lot simpler today.
+Now there are two main phone operating platforms – iOS and Android – but 10 years ago, your phone ran on software developed by your phone manufacturer, so there were lots of different operating systems we had to make the Nutracheck App work on.
+To download it, you needed to check our list of compatible phones – which we had painstakingly tested it on.
+It also depended on your network provider as to what type of data package you had.

-Calorie counting on-the go is no longer new, but it was a whole lot more complicated when phone screens were much smaller and we didn't have touch-screens.
+Food tracking using your mobile phone is no longer new, but it was a different ball game when phone screens were much smaller and we didn't have touch screen technology.

-In 2005, phone cameras were not good enough to read barcodes on foods so the first Nutracheck App used 'Barcode Quick Search'.
-It required a user to type in the last 4 digits of a food to bring back a shortlist of results.
-Today, the Nutracheck App includes barcode scanning so you simply point your phone at a barcode and the result shows the exact product.
+In 2005, phone cameras were not good enough to read barcodes on food packaging, so the first Nutracheck App used 'Barcode Quick Search'.
+Our food database has always linked barcodes to food products, but in the absence of a barcode scanner in the phone, the user had to type in the last 4 digits of the barcode to bring back a shortlist of four to six results... we had the vision, but not the technology!